IronistM/ml-project-workflow/README.md

 # Example Machine Learning Project Workflow
-This repository uses a series of Jupyter notebooks to demonstrate what a typical Machine Learning (ML) project workflow looks like when using Python and the SciPy stack: Pandas, Numpy and SciKit-Learn.
+This repository uses a series of Jupyter notebooks to demonstrate what a typical Machine Learning (ML) project workflow looks like when using Python and the SciPy stack: Pandas, Numpy and Scikit-Learn.

 The ML task is to predict median house values in a given region of California - i.e. it is a regression task.
-It is adapted from the example project given in Chapter 2 of 'Hands on Machine Learning with SciKit-Learn and TensorFlow', by Aurelien Geron (a great read on current approaches to ML, that I recommend).
+It is adapted from the example project given in Chapter 2 of 'Hands on Machine Learning with Scikit-Learn and TensorFlow', by Aurelien Geron (a great read on current approaches to ML, that I recommend).

 I have split the ML project workflow into the following notebooks: